QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     g(rand(5)) # gradient at a random point
     # ForwardDiff.hessian(f,x') # or the hessian

-We can even auto-differentiate complicated functions with embedded iterations
+We can even auto-differentiate complicated functions with embedded iterations.

 .. code-block:: julia